numfocus/gsoc/2016/proposals/singh-shubham.md

 ![HTML MOCKUP ALL_APPLICATIONS]( https://cloud.githubusercontent.com/assets/15982349/13816688/66a3e7e4-ebb5-11e5-83f1-5086ddddac13.png)

 3. All accepted applications, are then transferred to the Trainee view.
 In this view the lead trainer, trainers,discussion leaders, lesson maintainers can track progress of the trainees, provide feedback and update the status of every stage.
 They are also notified here if the Trainee has requested a discussion session.
+The Feedback/Comments are public and will be visible to everyone at the administrative end - lead instructor/instructors/discussion leaders/lesson maintainers.
+These Feedback/Comments would be useful for archiving, so that later on anyone would know, why a particular trainee was passed or failed at a particular stage in instructor training and by whom.
 This list can be filtered on the following criteria:
   * instructor assigned.
   * start date of training.